First of all, what is kratom?

 The Kratom Debate

-The theory is that you can use it to manage the withdrawal from opiates.
+The theory is that you can use kratom for opiate withdrawal.
 So instead of suffering from weeks of feeling listless and low, you’ll feel energetic and happy—at least that’s the theory.

 Others tell a different story.
 There hasn’t been a ton of research done on kratom, but internet message boards and Facebook sites reveal a mixed bag of reviews, with some users reporting that kratom withdrawal is just as difficult as withdrawal from true opiates.